Fractalbonita/personal-website-bootstrap/README.md

 1. Create a new Git repo
 2. Create a local repo
 3. Start building the index.html
-4. Build and style index.html according to "mobile first"
+4. Layout website and style inserting Bootstrap classes
 5. Style with Bootstrag using wireframes as template

 >IMPORTANT: Mobile and Desktop with same content